The price war has lost its effectiveness, and China's automobile industry has no way back.

 In addition, global layout has changed from an optional track to a survival necessity.

-With the intensified involution in the domestic market and the continuous compression of profit margins, going global has become the core way out for automotive companies to break through the dilemma.
+With the intensifying involution in the domestic market and the continuous compression of profit margins, going global has become the core way for auto companies to break through the dilemma.
 Wu Jian, an executive of GAC Group, said that the competition in the domestic auto market has become saturated.
-Automotive companies must actively go abroad and form the idea of "increasing sales at home and making profits overseas".
+Auto companies must take the initiative to go abroad and form the idea of "increasing sales at home and making profits overseas".

-For automotive companies, it's time to abandon illusions.
+For auto companies, it's time to abandon illusions.
 This is the cruelest era for the Chinese automotive industry, but also the best opportunity for reshuffle.

 When the tide recedes, the impetuosity is washed away, and the weaknesses are exposed.
-Companies with real technology, strength, and original intention will eventually survive the cycle and stand firm.
+Companies with real technology, strength, and original intentions will eventually survive the cycle and stand firm.
 Now, the elimination round has arrived.
-Only by deeply cultivating value and actively making changes can a company have the last laugh.
+Only by deeply cultivating value and taking the initiative to change can a company have the last laugh.

 Let's cheer for the Chinese automotive industry together.

-This article is from the WeChat official account “SuperEV - Lab” (ID: SuperEV - Lab).
-The author is Qin Zhangyong.
-It is published by 36Kr with authorization.
+This article is from the WeChat official account "SuperEV - Lab" (ID: SuperEV - Lab).
+Author: Qin Zhangyong.
+Republished by 36Kr with permission.